 A pre-inspection is a professional home inspection you order before your home hits the market.

-It isn’t a remodel plan, and it isn’t a guarantee that a buyer won’t do their own inspection.
+However, it is not a remodel plan.
+It also is not a guarantee that a buyer will skip their own inspection.
 In most transactions, the buyer will still hire their own inspector.
-The difference is you’re no longer walking into that phase blind.
+The difference is simple: you are no longer walking into that phase blind.

-Why pre-inspections are a power move for sellers
+Why a seller pre-inspection is a power move

 In practice, negotiations usually get messy for one reason: someone learns something important too late.